-Preferred Skills: Knowledge of Korean, preferably a knowledge of IPA, ability to read music a plus
+Preferred Skills: Knowledge of Korean, preferably a knowledge of IPA (materials exist to learn)

-Preferred Skills: Knowledge of Korean language, interest in creating poetic translations, ability to read music is a plus
+Preferred Skills: Knowledge of Korean language, interest in poetry and translations

-Preferred Skills: Beautiful speaking voice, native or bilingual fluency, comfort creating spoken recordings, ability to read music a plus to record both in rhythm and at a normal rate of speech
+Preferred Skills: Native or bilingual Korean fluency, comfort creating spoken recordings, ability to read western music notation is a plus

 Faculty Project Lead

-Likely Majors: ASIANLAN, CE, CRWRTNG, CS, ENGLISH, HISTORY, KRSTD, LING, MUSICOL, PAT, PIANO, SI, VOICE
+Likely Majors/Minors: ASIAN, CE, CS, EE, ENGLISH, HISTORY, KRSTD, LING, MUSICOL, PAT, PIANO, SI, VOICE

 Summer Opportunity: Summer research fellowships may be available for qualifying students.